Ramat Gan: Culture

 Cultural venues in Ramat Gan include the Ramat Gan Theater, the Diamond Theater and the Russell Cultural Center.
 The Beit Zvi School of Performing Arts is based in Ramat Gan.
-Ramat Gan operates two cinemas complexes: the Lev-Elram Cinema and the "Yes Planet" megaplex.
+Ramat Gan operates two cinema complexes: the Lev-Elram Cinema and the "Yes Planet" megaplex.
 Ramat Gan also has a safari park.
 The 250-acre site consists of both a drive-through African safari area and a modern outdoor zoo.

 Museums

 Beit Avraham Krinitzi, home of the first mayor, is now a museum of the history of Ramat Gan.
-Man and the Living World Museum is a natural history museum and the Maccabi Museum focuses on the history of Jewish sports since 1898.
+Man and the Living World Museum is a natural history museum and the Maccabi Museum is a museum which focuses on the history of Jewish sports since 1898.
 The Ramat Gan Safari, a 250 acre zoo housing 1,600 animals, is the largest animal collection in the Middle East.
-Other museums in the city include the Museum of Israeli Art, Kiryat Omanut which houses sculpture galleries and a ceramics studio, the Museum of Russian Art, the Museum of Jewish Art, and the Yehiel Nahari Museum of Far Eastern Art.
+Other museums in the city include the Museum of Israeli Art, Kiryat Omanut, which houses sculpture galleries and a ceramics studio, the Museum of Russian Art, the Museum of Jewish Art, and the Yehiel Nahari Museum of Far Eastern Art.

 Sports

 The Maccabiah Games are held in Ramat Gan every four years.
-Ramat Gan Stadium is Israel's national football stadium until 2014.
-Seating 41,583 (13,370 is a permitted seats).
-Hakoah Amidar Ramat Gan and Hapoel Ramat Gan who both play at the Winter Stadium, are the city's main football clubs, both having won the championship at some point in their history.
-Beitar Ramat Gan plays in the South A Division of Liga Bet, the fourth tier, whilst F.C.
-Mahanaim Ramat Gan, Maccabi Hashikma Hen, Maccabi Spartak Ramat Gan and Shikun Vatikim Ramat Gan are all playing in the Tel Aviv Division of Liga Gimel, the fifth tier.
+Ramat Gan Stadium was Israel's national football stadium until 2014.
+The stadium can seat up to 41,583 in practice (the official capacity is 13,370 seats).
+Hakoah Amidar Ramat Gan and Hapoel Ramat Gan, who both play at the Winter Stadium, are the city's main football clubs, both having won the championship at some point in their history.
+Beitar Ramat Gan plays in the South A Division of Liga Bet (fourth tier league), whilst F.C.
+Mahanaim Ramat Gan, Maccabi Hashikma Hen, Maccabi Spartak Ramat Gan, and Shikun Vatikim Ramat Gan are all playing in the Tel Aviv Division of Liga Gimel (fifth tier league).
 The now-defunct clubs Maccabi Ramat Gan and Maccabi Ramat Amidar were both involved in mergers which formed Hakoah Amidar.
 In basketball, Ironi Ramat Gan plays in Ligat HaAl, the top division.